SwedbankPay/developer.swedbankpay.com/_includes/problems/old-implementations/payment-instruments-v1/checkout.md

-In accordance with directives from Visa and Mastercard, we will be implementing 2 different types of limitations in the amount of successive reattempts of a previously failed transaction using either a `recurrence`- or `unscheduledToken` that can be done using card based payment instruments.
+In accordance with directives from Visa and Mastercard, we will be implementing 2 different types of limitations in the amount of successive reattempts of a previously failed transaction using either a `recurrence`- or `unscheduledToken` that can be done using card based payment methods.
 This limitation has up until now been handled by Swedbank Pay Acquiring, but will now be handled earlier in the transaction process - enabling us to provide better and clearer response messages through the eCommerce-api.